 Multiple Choice Questions were not an integral element of the academic assessment systems from the beginning of the formal education system.
-Not at least until an educator realised that a student’s performance in a test or class is likely to be evaluated differently by different teachers/instructors.
+Not at least until an educator realized that a student’s performance in a test or class is likely to be evaluated differently by different teachers/instructors.
 Another important observation the educator could make was that the assessment process used to be time taking for teachers/instructors.
-Thus, in the efforts to get around and over these two hurdles, the first ever MCQs were developed.
+Thus, in the efforts to get around and over these two hurdles, the first-ever MCQs were developed.

 Some benefits of the MCQ based tests were obvious.
 The tests could be conducted for a very large number of examinees and the process of evaluation and assessment still did not take much time.
 In addition, the answers could also be graded by someone who was not necessarily a teacher/instructor.
 The students’ performance was not likely to be evaluated differently by different teachers/instructors.
 The MCQs thus standardized the tests.

 The new MCQ based tests offered an edge over the traditional essay type tests and were widely accepted into the education system.
 However, there was always a counterview.
 MCQs were considered to have a lower educational value.
 It was believed that answering essay type tests required examinees to not only possess but also demonstrate their depth of knowledge.
 Essay questions also made it incumbent upon the examinees to develop creative thinking and effective writing skills.
 Multiple Choice Questions were not believed to help a student develop logical and analytical thinking.
 They were believed to help students score, merely on their ability to memorize.

 However, the public education system was expanding, thereby pushing the need to have a measure that could help meet the assessment requirements for an increasing number of students.
 The new education system also required a versatile mechanism to not only evaluate an individual’s progress in absolute terms but also compare with that of other students across schools and geographies.
 The Multiple Choice Questions were thus the need of the hour.